 Plus, aren't they so pretty??
 Strawberries just make everything so much more fun and spring-like.

-But note that they may get a bit soggy as time goes on.
+Note that the cookies will likely get a bit soggy as time goes on.

 Now I'm suddenly envisioning putting two of these cookies together with some strawberry (or vanilla) ice cream in between.
 Mmmm.

 🍓 More fresh strawberry desserts

 Strawberry shortcake cookies are obviously just one thing you can do with fresh strawberries this season.
 I have lots of other dessert recipes I love making.
 Here are some of my favorites:

 - Strawberry Breakfast Tarts

 - Strawberry Mint Ice Cream

 - Strawberry Shortcake Ice Cream (from Saving Room for Dessert)

 I hope you all take full advantage of strawberry season while it lasts!
 These cookies are one of the best ways to enjoy it to the fullest extent.